Grading: Clerkship Level

 - Students may sit for retake exams during non-clinical courses such as a reading, scholarly project, or teaching assistant electives during Advanced Integration, or during a Clerkship Bridge Week, or a vacation week that is between clerkships

-as long as it is not during course activities.
+as long as it does not interfere with course activities.

 - The student must schedule the retake exam during designated days/times, within the normal workday